charlesthomas/charlesthomas.github.io/content/post/2023-10-14-generating-my-resume-as-a-pdf-with-github-actions.md

           echo "tag=$(date +%F-%H-%M-%S)-draft" >> "$GITHUB_ENV"
 ```

+Not only that, but I don't actually want draft tags in the git history.
+It turns out if you're making a draft GitHub Release, you don't need the tag.
+By leaving the `push tag` step described above out of the draft Workflow, I still get a draft Release, but I don't leave any extra tags lying around to clean up later.

 Finally, I **definitely** don't want someone trying to access the latest version of my resume to end up downloading one of these drafts.
 The `gh` cli supports a `--draft` flag which will do all the things `gh release create` already does, but without changing what `latest` redirects to.
-Additionally, the release that gets created is flagged as a "Draft".
+The release that gets created is flagged as a "Draft".

+{{< image src="screenshots/github-draft-release.png" alt="screenshot of the GitHub Release page showing the special Draft label" >}}

 ```yaml
       - name: publish release